 But Cooley threw his second interception of the game on the two-point conversion, which Hill once again taking to the end zone to score two more points.

-LSU went on to lose just two games during the 1996 season, once to Florida and the other to Alabama.
-Auburn finished the season 8-4 with losses to LSU, Florida, Georgia, and Alabama.
+LSU went on to lose just two games during the 1996 season, once to Florida and the other to the Alabama Crimson Tide.
+The Auburn football team finished the season 8-4 with losses to LSU, Florida, Georgia, and Alabama.

 This post was originally published on June 12, 2019.